dekuNukem/bob_cassette_rewinder/README.md

 Notice there are only 4 wires going into the machine.
 Coupled with the fact that Bob needs to read the cassette to determine how many washes are left, and write to update it after a wash, I had a pretty good guess of what that mystery PCB contains.

-The answer is an **I2C EEPROM**, a popular type of non-volatile memory that holds a small amount of information.
-EEPROMs retain whatever's inside even after losing power, can be very cheap, but are rather slow at writing, making them perfect to hold small configuration data in embedded systems.
+The answer is an **I2C EEPROM**, a popular type of non-volatile memory.
+EEPROMs retain whatever's inside even after losing power, and are very cheap, making them perfect at holding small configuration data in embedded systems.

 To settle it once and for all, I extracted the PCB from the casing by melting the plastic with a soldering iron.
 A bit messy, and I probably should have used a dremel, but I did't have one.